codingLogan/card-calendar-prompt/README.md

 9♥ <username> ~/dev/card-calendar-prompt $ _
 ```

-Quarters of the year are represented as follows
+Quarters of the year are represented as follows, the symbols may change slightly depending on the font you use.

 | Month         | Q#  | Symbol | Weeks |
 | ------------- | --- | ------ | ----- |